AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 I'll hit you with some of the not-so-clear bits and pieces.
-If you look at [Debugging Protractor Tests](https://github.com/angular/protractor/blob/master/docs/debugging.md) You will see 3 command stand out:
+If you look at [Debugging Protractor Tests](https://github.com/angular/protractor/blob/master/docs/debugging.md) You will see 3 function calls stand out:

 `browser.pause()`, `browser.debugger()` and if you look hard you will find `browser.explore()`.